THE INTERNATIONAL CLASSIC

 The 2013 Bonhams auction at the Greenwich Concours d'Elegance will be headlined by a 1930 Bugatti Type 43 Supercharged Sports Four Seater,

-which has been the subject of a comprehensive rebuild at the hands of Jim Stranberg's High Mountain Classics restoration shop in Colorado and is expected to realize in excess of $1 million.
-Bugatti's endurance racing car and road going version of the iconic Type 35B with its 2.3-liter supercharged eight-cylinder, in period the Type 43 campaigned the Mille Miglia, Le Mans and many other events, making cars such as this eligible for today's equivalent retrospectives.
+which has been the subject of a comprehensive rebuild at the hands of Jim Stranberg's High Mountain Classics restoration shop in Colorado and is expected to realise in excess of $1 million.
+Bugatti's endurance racing car and road going version of the iconic Type 35B with its 2.3-litre supercharged eight-cylinder, in period the Type 43 campaigned the Mille Miglia, Le Mans and many other events, making cars such as this eligible for today's equivalent retrospectives.

 Alongside the Bugatti will be a host of pre and postwar classics, ranging from luxury brands like Pierce-Arrow and Rolls-Royce (with examples of both Model 48 and Silver Ghost included), to British sports cars and a fun cars like the Volkswagen 'Thing'.

 Meanwhile the Automobilia section will feature an impressive estate collection offered at no reserve, together with an ensemble of very rare and unique mascots, art, photographs, and other exceptional

 Entries are still open.
 Call +1 212 461 6514

 Among early consignments for this 16th annual sale at Quail Lodge is a barn-find 1972 Lancia Stratos HF Stradale by Bertone that is in highly original condition, having been in the same ownership since the early 1980s and untouched for the last 30 years (estimate $250,000 - $300,000).